 Jelly Bean Egg Challenge

-For example, the Jelly Bean Egg Challenge is a sweet statistics lesson that requires students to measure, estimate, collect, compile, and graph jelly bean data in order to analyze it and draw conclusions.
-Give each student a plastic egg filled with an assortment of jelly beans, and let the fun (and learning) begin!
+One of my favorite activities is the Jelly Bean Egg Challenge, a sweet statistics lesson that requires students to measure, estimate, collect, compile, and graph jelly bean data in order to analyze it and draw conclusions.
+That’s a lot of math!

 In a nutshell, you secretly fill plastic eggs with different numbers of jelly beans prior to the lesson.
 Your students will weigh their eggs, then count the jelly beans inside.
 Then they will try to predict the number of jelly beans inside a “mystery egg” based on its weight.